yuejiaointel/oneDAL/CONTRIBUTING.md

 *******************************************************************************/-->

 # How to Contribute
-We welcome community contributions to Intel(R) oneAPI Data Analytics Library.
+We welcome community contributions to oneAPI Data Analytics Library.
 You can:

 - Submit your changes directly with a [pull request](https://github.com/uxlfoundation/oneDAL/pulls).
 - Log a bug or make a feature request with an [issue](https://github.com/uxlfoundation/oneDAL/issues).